Er01

 How to Fix / Troubleshooting

 - Locate sensor: Inside the oven cavity, find the temperature probe (usually at the rear or top).
-Inspect for physical damage.
+Inspect it for physical damage.

 - Check wiring: From the rear, trace the sensor wires to the electronic control board.
 Ensure connectors are fully seated and not burnt.

-- Measure resistance: With a multimeter, measure the sensor resistance at room temperature and compare with Candy specifications.
+- Measure resistance: With a multimeter, measure the sensor resistance at room temperature and compare it with Candy specifications.
 Replace the sensor if open, shorted, or out of range.

 - Control board: If a new sensor does not clear Er01, the oven control board’s sensor input may be defective and require replacement.